 Demo flights are conducted weather and time permitting.
 Because weather and aircraft mechanical concerns are critical to our operations, we cannot ever guarantee a flight will be available until the time of the flight.
 While many of our aircraft are aerobatic-capable, no aerobatic maneuvers are performed during our demo flights.
-Tours begin twice daily at 9:30 AM and 1:30 PM, Monday through Friday, scheduled holidays excluded.
+Factory tours begin twice daily at 9:30 AM and 1:30 PM, Monday through Friday, scheduled holidays excluded.
 Van’s Aircraft gladly offers a demonstration ride to a potential customer who meets the following qualifications.

 - Holds at least a student pilot license